Tim Cramsey

-Timothy John Cramsey (born October 8, 1975) is an American football coach and former player.
-He is currently the offensive coordinator and quarterbacks coach at Memphis University after previously serving in the same role at Marshall University.
+Timothy John Cramsey (born October 8, 1975) is an American college football coach and former player.
+He is the offensive coordinator and quarterbacks coach for the University of Memphis, positions he has held since 2022.
+He had previously served as the offensive coordinator and quarterbacks coach for Marshall University.

 Coaching career

 High School coaching

 Cramsey got his coaching start, in 2001, as an assistant coach at his high school alma mater, Allentown Central Catholic High School in Allentown, Pennsylvania.

 In 2002, he moved to Emmaus High School in Emmaus, Pennsylvania, as an assistant.

 New Hampshire

 In 2003, Cramsey returned to his college alma mater, the University of New Hampshire, as the tight ends and fullbacks coach.
 He held that position from 2003-2005, coached the running backs in 2006 and 2007, moved to quarterbacks in 2008.
 Prior to the 2009 season, Head Coach Sean McDonnell promoted Cramsey to offensive coordinator.
 He also continued coaching the quarterbacks through the 2011 season.

 Florida International University

 From there, Cramsey moved to Florida International University as the offensive coordinator and quarterbacks coach for the 2012 season.